 The design of an earth electrode system takes into consideration its resistance to ensure that this is of such a value that sufficient current will pass to earth to operate the protective system.
-It must also be designed to accommodate thermally the maximum fault current during the resistance, the resistivity of the soil is perhaps the most important factor, although it is a variable one.
+It must also be designed to accommodate thermally the maximum fault current during the time it takes for the protective device to clear the fault.
+In designing for a specific ohmic resistance, the resistivity of the soil is perhaps the most important factor, although it is a variable one.

-The current rating or fault-current capacity of earth electrodes must be adequate for the 'fault-current/time-delay' characteristic of the system under the worst possible conditions.
+The current rating or fault-current capacity of earth electrodes must be adequate for the 'faultcurrent/time-delay' characteristic of the system under the worst possible conditions.
 Undue heating of the electrode, which would dry out the adjacent soil and increase the earth resistance, must be avoided.
 Calculated short-time ratings for earth electrodes of various types are available from electrode manufacturers.
 These ratings are based on the short-time current rating of the associated protective devices and a maximum temperature, which will not cause damage to the earth connections or to the equipment with which they may be in contact.
 In general soils have a negative temperature coefficient of resistance.
-Sustained current loadings result in an initial decrease in electrode resistance and a consequent rise in the earth-fault current for a given applied voltage.
+Sustained current loadings result in an initial decrease in electrode resistance and a consequent rise in the earthfault current for a given applied voltage.
 However, as the moisture in the soil is driven away from the soil/electrode interface, the resistance rises rapidly and will ultimately approach infinity if the temperature rise is sufficient.
-This occurs in the region of 100°C and results in the complete failure of the electrode.
+This occurs in the region of 100^oC and results in the complete failure of the electrode.